Error function: Applications

 When the results of a series of measurements are described by a normal distribution with standard deviation σ and expected value 0, then erf (a/σ √2) is the probability that the error of a single measurement lies between −a and +a, for positive a.
 This is useful, for example, in determining the bit error rate of a digital communication system.

 The error and complementary error functions occur, for example, in solutions of the heat equation when boundary conditions are given by the Heaviside step function.

 The error function and its approximations can be used to estimate results that hold with high probability or with low probability.
-Given a random variable X ~ Norm[μ,σ] (a normal distribution with mean μ and standard deviation σ) and a constant :
+Given a random variable X ~ Norm[μ,σ] (a normal distribution with mean μ and standard deviation σ) and a constant L > μ, it can be shown via integration by substitution:

 where A and B are certain numeric constants.
 If L is sufficiently far from the mean, specifically μ − L ≥ σ√ln(k), then:

 so the probability goes to 0 as k → ∞.